arduino-libraries/ArduinoBLE/README.md

 Enables BLE connectivity on the Arduino MKR WiFi 1010, Arduino UNO WiFi Rev.2, Arduino Nano 33 IoT, and Arduino Nano 33 BLE.

-This library currently supports creating a BLE peripheral.
+This library supports creating a BLE peripheral and BLE central mode.

 For the Arduino MKR WiFi 1010, Arduino UNO WiFi Rev.2, and Arduino Nano 33 IoT boards, it requires the NINA module to be running [Arduino NINA-W102 firmware](https://github.com/arduino/nina-fw) v1.2.0 or later.